labordynamicsinstitute/replicability-training/README.md

-# replicability-training
+# Training and Guidance for assessing replicability

-Training for assessing replicability
+Please see the [wiki](wiki/) for most content right now.